SAP-samples/mobile-cards-templates/Leave Request Card Template - Single Instance/README.md

 ## Description

-Leave Request Card gives the status of the requested - leave requests of the past and an overview of the leave days the employee has left.
+Leave Request Card gives the status of the leaves requested in the past and an overview of the number of leaves currently available to the employee.
 You can see the Leave Type, Leave Date, Available Leaves and Status of Leave requested among other details.
 You can also create leave request.

 ## URL